jrosen48/utk-homepage/content/post/2021-05-12-a-grab-bag-of-thoughts-for-a-first-time-nsf-panelist/index.md

 Excellent, Very Good, Good, Fair, Poor ratings you individually provide.
 Proposals ranked below a certain cut-off (in terms of the individual ratings) are not discussed.

-I think that's all I have for now; I'll perhaps add more to this later on.
+I think that's all I have for now; I'll add more to this later.